mozilla-services/autopush/docs/http.rst

 This is tied to the :class:`RegistrationHandler` (:ref:`endpoint_module`).
 This endpoint is used by apps that wish to use :term:`bridging` protocols to register new channels.
 See :ref:`bridge_api`.

+`/v1/.../.../messages/...`

+This is tied to the :class:`BridgeMessageHandler` (ref:`endpoint_module`).
+This endpoint is used by apps that wish to use the :term:`bridging` protocols to report the status of handled messages.
+See :ref:`bridge_api`.

 ---